mavaddat/CloudStorageTransfer/bibliography.md

 has_toc: false
 has_children: false
 parent: Cloud Storage Transfer
+nav_order: 1
 ---
 # Bibliography in Detail

 * [Dropbox Python SDK](https://github.com/dropbox/dropbox-sdk-python)
   * **OAuth**
     * [Generate an access token for your own account// By Steve Marx • May 23, 2014](https://dropbox.tech/developers/generate-an-access-token-for-your-own-account)
-    * [Commandline OAuth Basic](https://github.com/dropbox/dropbox-sdk-python/blob/master/example/oauth/commandline-oauth.py) - Shows a simple example of commandline oauth (no redirect).
+    * [Command line OAuth Basic](https://github.com/dropbox/dropbox-sdk-python/blob/master/example/oauth/commandline-oauth.py) - Shows a simple example of commandline oauth (no redirect).
-    * [Commandline OAuth Scopes](https://github.com/dropbox/dropbox-sdk-python/blob/master/example/oauth/commandline-oauth-scopes.py) - Shows a simple example of commandline oauth using scopes.
+    * [Command line OAuth Scopes](https://github.com/dropbox/dropbox-sdk-python/blob/master/example/oauth/commandline-oauth-scopes.py) - Shows a simple example of commandline oauth using scopes.
-    * [Commandline OAuth PKCE](https://github.com/dropbox/dropbox-sdk-python/blob/master/example/oauth/commandline-oauth-pkce.py) - Shows a simple example of commandline oauth using PKCE.
+    * [Command line OAuth PKCE](https://github.com/dropbox/dropbox-sdk-python/blob/master/example/oauth/commandline-oauth-pkce.py) - Shows a simple example of commandline oauth using PKCE.
   * **Other Examples**
     * [Updown](https://github.com/dropbox/dropbox-sdk-python/blob/master/example/updown.py) - Sample application that uploads the contents of your `Downloads` folder to Dropbox.
     * [Backup and Restore](https://github.com/dropbox/dropbox-sdk-python/tree/master/example/back-up-and-restore) - Sample application that shows how you can backup a file and restore previous versions if the file was modified/corrupted in any way.